 Once I was a bonafide hippie.
 I was told I had to write a total of 60 characters.
 Oops, I've exceeded the limit.

 I made it to Los Angeles, Interstate 405 to the Ventura Freeway.
-I realized I'd encountered some angels along the way, human and non.
+I realized I'd encountered some more angels along the way, human and non.
 Coincidentally, as I walked onto Ventura Fwy, my mother was right there!
 She was coming home from work.
 I was sunburned, a little hungry, and my baby and I were overjoyed to see her.
 There she was, in the middle of thousands of other Los Angeles post-work cars.
-I'd forgotten how I must have looked, and she yelled at me for my "Boy Scout shoes and said, "My God Linda get that baby in this car right now! -- and you look awful!"
+I'd forgotten how I must have looked, and she yelled at me for my "ugly" Boy Scout shoes and said, "My God Linda get that baby in this car right now! -- and you look awful!"
 She had spotted my nose ring!
 She had a great sense of smell and also noticed my road sweat, tinged with Patchouli.

 To the G~ds I'm happy to have popped into life in the land of the free and needed no commune to know this.